9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 How does the order of the icons matter?
 ```
-7) Solve the problems together on the whiteboard.
+7) Solve the two warm-up problems together on the whiteboard.
 8) Work as a class to define each element.

 ,,,